Spiked Easter Peeps Desserts Recipe

 photo of the homemade spiked easter peeps by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth

-Step 3 — While your gelatin softens, clip a candy thermometer to a small heavy-bottomed saucepan and add the sugar, corn syrup, water, and salt.
+3 — While the gelatin softens, clip a candy thermometer to a small, heavy-bottomed saucepan.
+Add the sugar, corn syrup, water, and salt.
+Heat over medium-high, stirring constantly until it begins to boil.

 photo of the green spiked bunny peeps and chicks by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth